DCC-EX/dcc-ex.github.io/docs/support/wifi-at-version.rst

 Only **version 1.7.4** is known to work reliably.

-That means all versions bother before or after 1.7.4 are *not* suitable.
+That means all versions both before or after 1.7.4 are *not* suitable.
 So don't be fooled in thinking that if it has a version later than that it will be ok.  **It won't!**

 Symptoms of an Incorrect firmware Version
 =========================================